3-3-333/Mountain-Madness-Hackathon---Doggg/README.md

 With a click of a few buttons, **our app randomly selects the user's outfit and food for the day!**
 This allows our users to make less decisions and at the same time, have something different to wear/eat every day.

-* see picture in rep
+* Plese see picture in Hackathon folder

 ### Development team
 * Isaac Ding